What You Say When You Need To Fire Someone You Like: How Lincoln Did It

 The Radicals kept their promise.
 Opposition disappeared as if by magic, prominent Radical politicians began stumping for Lincoln, and Radical newspaper editors started running enthusiastic articles about Lincoln.
 And Lincoln was re-elected.

-If you ever have to write such a letter–one that goes against your own personal feelings, but is necessary for your business or your career–consider these guidelines.
+If you ever have to write such a letter–one that goes against your own personal feelings, but is necessary for your business or your career–here are five rules to follow:

 One.
 Do not let your personal feelings of loyalty toward one person keep you from doing what is most important.
 Lincoln felt that he should not knowingly lose an election that would give away what had been bought at such a high cost of treasure and blood.